Open enrollment begins!

 You can enroll if you have been gifted or inherited shares from another Village Corporation; however, if you are a descendant who has already enrolled in another Village Corporation who opened enrollment, you are not eligible to enroll with Choggiung.

-Q: Will descendant shares (new enrollees) have voting rights?
+Q: Do Class B shares (new enrollees) have voting rights?

 Class B descendant shares will not have voting rights until the shareholder to whom they were issued reaches the age of 18.

 Life estate stock are shares that go back to the Corporation, without compensation, upon the death of the owner of the shares.
 The shares can then be re-issued to a new descendant in the future.
 Life estate stock cannot be gifted or passed on by inheritance.